-Most females suffer from other dysmenorrhea associated symptoms, nervousness, depression, irritability, and backache, loss of appetite, headache, sleeplessness, dizziness, and fatigue (Mohamed, 2012) [23].Regarding dysmenorrhea associated discomfort symptoms, the results of the current study showed the insignificant differences regarding lower abdominal pain and headache pre-intervention, and fatigue during the third cycle while significant differences decreases of other dysmenorrhea assossiated discomfort symptoms during the three different phases of assessments.
-These results similar with (Kanwal, et al., 2017)[24] who studied the effectiveness of stretching exercises in symptomatic and asymptomatic phase in primary dysmenorrhea who concluded that stretching exercises in symptomatic phase and asymptomatic phase are equally effective to relieve pain and associated symptoms of primary dysmenorrhea, But disagrees with (Ouda, et al., 2017)[25] who mentioned the symptoms associated with dysmenorrhea and found there was a statistically significant difference regarding headache and diarrhea (p=<0.01), but there was no statistically significant difference regarding other symptoms.
+Most females suffer from other dysmenorrhea associated symptoms, nervousness, depression, irritability, and backache, loss of appetite, headache, sleeplessness, dizziness, and fatigue (Mohamed, 2012) [23].Regarding dysmenorrhea associated discomfort symptoms, the result of the current study showed that insignificant differences regarding lower abdominal pain and headache pre-intervention and fatigue during the third cycle while significant differences during different phases of assessment regarding other dysmenorrhea associated discomfort symptoms.
+This result similar with (Kanwal, et al., 2017)[24] who studied the effectiveness of stretching exercises in symptomatic and asymptomatic phase in primary dysmenorrhea who concluded that stretching exercises in symptomatic phase and asymptomatic phase are equally effective to relieve pain and associated symptoms of primary dysmenorrhea, But disagrees with (Ouda, et al., 2017)[25]. who mentioned the symptoms associated with dysmenorrhea and found there was a statistically significant difference regarding headache and diarrhea (p = <0.01\\), but there was no statistically significant difference regarding other symptoms.
 This difference may be due to different health status and lifestyles between students

-The results of the current study showed stretching exercise was more effective than hot application and routine care in reducing the severity, frequency and duration of dysmenorrhea and there was an insignificant correlation between the severity of pain and frequency of dysmenorrhea during the third cycle and insignificant correlation during second & third cycle related to the severity of pain and duration of dysmenorrhea in stretching exercise group that what supported by several recent studies which confirmed the positive effects of stretching exercises on the intensity of dysmenorrhea in high school and university student girls (Gamit. et al., 2014) [25] & (Noorbakhsh, et al., 2012) [6] and also supported by (ouda, et al., 2017) [25] who done a study of the effect of heat application on relieving dysmenorrheal pain among young females and stated that; stretching and core strengthening exercises were effective in reducing the pain of dysmenorrhea as compared with heat application and statistically significant difference between the two intervention groups. besides these findingswere similar to (Saleh et al., 2016)[2] who study stretching or core strengthening exercises for managing primary dysmenorrhea and mentioned that active stretching or core strengthening exercises seem to be an easy, non-pharmacological method for managing primary dysmenorrhea.
+Several recent studies have confirmed the positive effects of stretching exercises on the intensity of dysmenorrhea in high school and university student girls (Gamit, et al., 2014)[26] & (Noorbakhsh, et al., 2012)[6].
+This result agrees with the current study showed stretching exercise was more effective than hot application and routine care in reducing the severity, frequency and duration of dysmenorrhea and there was an insignificant correlation between the severity of pain and frequency of dysmenorrhea during the third cycle while insignificant correlation during second and third cycle related to the correlation between severity of pain and duration of dysmenorrhea in stretching exercise group Also supported by (ouda, et al., 2017)[25] who done a study of the effect of heat application on relieving dysmenorrheal pain among young females and stated that; stretching and core strengthening exercises was effective in reducing the pain of dysmenorrhea as compared with heat application and statistically significant difference between the two intervention groups.

+This finding is similar to (Saleh et al., 2016)[2] who study stretching or core strengthening exercises for managing primary dysmenorrhea and mentioned that active stretching or core strengthening exercises seem to be an easy, non-pharmacological method for managing primary dysmenorrhea.
 It reduces pain intensity and duration of primary dysmenorrhea.
-So, these can be safely used as a non-pharmacological method for pain relief in primary dysmenorrhea and supported by (Shahr jerdy, et al., 2012)[27] who study the effects of stretching exercises on primary dysmenorrhea in adolescent girls and said that stretching exercises reduce pain intensity, duration, and the amount of painkillers being used by vasodilatation, release of endogenous opiates, shutting off blood flow from viscera resulting in less pelvic congestion.
+So, these can be safely used as a non- pharmacological method for pain relief in primary dysmenorrhea and supported by (Shahr jerdy, et al., 2012)[27] who study the effects of stretching exercises on primary dysmenorrhea in adolescent girls and said that stretching exercises reduce pain intensity, duration, and the amount of painkillers being used by vasodilatation, release of endogenous opiates, shutting off blood flow from viscera resulting in less pelvic congestion.
 They also improve flexibility, restore mobility, relax tense uterine muscles and maintain a good abdominal tone.
 This may be due to acute stretching suppresses sympathetic nervous activity and increases parasympathetic activity (Farinatti, et al., 2011)[28].